RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 The results align with experiments conducted by Shen (2024).
 Which also demonstrate a steady upward trend following a steep initial ascent.

-Gradient magnitudes reached over 7 in later training stages (750k timesteps and beyond), causing the training loss to swing accross the optimal solution, suggesting a potential benefit from gradient clipping to 5, for extended training.
+Gradient magnitudes reached over 7 in later training stages (750k timesteps and beyond), causing the training loss to swing accross the optimal solution, suggesting a potential benefit from gradient clipping to 5, for extended training (see chapter 5 for justification).

 n.b.
 The standard deviations plotted and recorded in the table correspond to half a standard deviation, aligned with the evaluation method from Fujimoto, et al (2018).